-12.01 Method of Giving Notices
+13.01 Method of Giving Notices

-Any notice (which term includes any communication or document) to be given (which term includes sent, delivered or served) pursuant to the Act, the regulations hereunder, the articles, bylaws or otherwise, to member, director, officer, auditor or member of committee of the Board, shall be sufficiently given if delivered personally to the person to whom it is to be given, or if delivered to the recorded address, or if mailed to the recorded address by prepaid post or airmail or if sent to the recorded address by any means of prepaid transmitted or recorded communication, .
+Any notice (which includes any communication or document) to be given (which term includes sent, delivered or served) pursuant to the Act, the Articles, the Bylaws or otherwise, to Members, Directors, Officers, the auditor or members of committees of the Board, shall be sufficiently deemed given:

+immediately when delivered personally to the person to whom it is to be given;

+immediately when delivered personally to the mailing address most recently provided to RTAM by the member;

+at the time it would have been delivered in the ordinary course of mail when mailed, by prepaid post or airmail, to the mailing address most recently provided to RTAM by the member ; or

+immediately upon receipt when sent to the email address most recently provided to RTAM by the member.

-A notice so delivered shall be deemed to have been given when: it is delivered personally or to the recorded address as aforesaid; a notice so mailed shall be deemed to have been received at the time it would have been delivered in the ordinary course of mail.
-The secretary may change or cause to be changed the recorded address of any member, director, officer, auditor, or member of a committee of the Board in accordance with any information believed to be reliable.
+The Secretary may change or cause to be changed the recorded address of any Member, Director, Officer, auditor, or member of a committee of the Board in accordance with any information believed to be reliable.

-12.02 Computation of Time
+13.02 Computation of Time

 In computing the date when notice must be given under any provision requiring a specified number of days' notice of any meeting or other event, the date of giving notice shall be excluded and the date of the meeting or other event shall be included.

+Where "non-business day(s)" are referred to, it shall mean Saturday, Sunday and any other day that is a holiday as defined in The Interpretation Act (Manitoba).

-12.03 Undelivered Notices
+13.03 Undelivered Notices